Patrick Dowling (producer): Children's programmes

 During the production run of Vision On, Dowling had also produced other series for BBC Children's Television, including Price to Play, I want to be a Pilot and Code in the Head.
 Dowling eventually found that the flow of new ideas became more and more difficult to sustain, and after twelve years decided to close Vision On while it was still at its height.

-Dowling moved on to continue working with Tony Hart to make arts programmes, starting with Take Hart (which kept Vision On's "The Gallery" segment), continuing the partnership later with Hartbeat during the 1980s and 1990s, and then the BBC's current children's art programme, SMart.
+Dowling moved on to continue working with Tony Hart to make arts programmes, starting with Take Hart (which kept Vision On's "The Gallery" segment), continuing the partnership later with Hartbeat during the 1980s and 1990s, and then the BBC's more recent children's art programme, SMart.

 Dowling also produced Why Don’t You Just Switch Off Your Television Set and Go and Do Something Less Boring Instead?, which the Radio Times cut down to Why Don’t You …?.
 He then created The Adventure Game (1980-1986), and wrote and produced the first two series.

 From his independent production company, he wrote and produced 26 5-minute episodes of The Amazing Adventures of Morph.

 Retirement

 Dowling decided to emigrate to Australia in 1983, where he was a member of the Bush Fire Brigade for 21 years.
-In 2004 he moved to Hunters Hill just outside Sydney, New South Wales, where he took up T'ai chi.
+In 2004 he moved to Hunters Hill just outside Sydney, New South Wales, where he took up tai chi.

 In 1954 he had become the founding secretary of the BBC Yacht Club.
 He spent his weekends and holidays sailing around France, developing his fluent French during the winter.
 Dowling gained the Board of Trade 'Yachtmaster Coastal' qualification, and became an examiner for the Royal Yachting Association.

 Dowling died after a brief illness in Sydney on 17 June 2009, aged 89.